 Of course, to do that, you’ve got to be strong enough to tell your ex that you only want to communicate when it’s absolutely necessary (like when you need to talk about the kids).
-You’ve also got to be strong enough to resist the urge to break your own rule whenever you’re feeling down.
+It helps to only communicate through text or email.
+Face-to-face communication makes grieving harder.

 For example, if you need a sitter for the kids on Friday night, the only question you need to ask is “Can you take the kids on Friday night?”
 Asking, “What are you doing on Friday night because the kids need a sitter,” is NOT the same question!

 Every relationship involves some amount of compromise.
 That means that you probably stopped doing certain things you liked doing because your ex hated doing them.
 Or maybe you started doing things you really didn’t enjoy just because your ex liked them.

 Now you can change that.

 Take some time to re-discover what really makes you happy.
 Maybe you liked to read, or watch drippy movies, or hang out in coffee shops on Sunday morning.
 Maybe you liked camping, but your ex’s idea of “roughing it” was staying at a Marriott.
 Whatever you used to like to do, do it now!